dapplo/Dapplo.HttpExtensions/README.md

 This is not running during the build, as it needs "human" interaction with a browser.

 Some of the features:

-- Fluent API
+1. Fluent API
-- Progress support, for uploading and downloading
+2. Progress support, for uploading and downloading
-- Typed access to Http content (e.g. GetAsAsync<Bitmap> )
+3. Typed access to Http content (e.g. GetAsAsync<Bitmap> )
-- Typed upload
+4. Typed upload
-- Json support, in two variants
+5. Json support, in two variants:
-··- [SimpleJson](https://github.com/facebook-csharp-sdk/simple-json) via nuget package Dapplo.HttpExtensions.JsonSimple and call SimpleJsonSerializer.RegisterGlobally() or set IHttpBehavior.JsonSerializer to new SimpleJsonSerializer();
+··1.
+[SimpleJson](https://github.com/facebook-csharp-sdk/simple-json) via nuget package Dapplo.HttpExtensions.JsonSimple and call SimpleJsonSerializer.RegisterGlobally() or set IHttpBehavior.JsonSerializer to new SimpleJsonSerializer();
-··- install nuget package Dapplo.HttpExtensions.JsonNet and call JsonNetJsonSerializer.RegisterGlobally(); or set IHttpBehavior.JsonSerializer to new JsonNetJsonSerializer();
+··2. install nuget package Dapplo.HttpExtensions.JsonNet and call JsonNetJsonSerializer.RegisterGlobally(); or set IHttpBehavior.JsonSerializer to new JsonNetJsonSerializer();
-- OAuth 1 & 2 via nuget package Dapplo.HttpExtensions.OAuth, this is currently work in process but with some servers it should already be usable.
+6. OAuth 1 & 2 via nuget package Dapplo.HttpExtensions.OAuth, this is currently work in process but with some servers it should already be usable.

 Notes:
 This project uses async code, and tries to conform to the Task-bases Asynchronous Pattern (TAP).
 Just so you know why sometimes the method name look odd...
 Meaning all async methods have names which end with Async and (where possible) accept a CancellationToken.
 This is the final parameter, as adviced here: https://blogs.msdn.microsoft.com/andrewarnottms/2014/03/19/recommended-patterns-for-cancellationtoken/